timosalm/tap-blue-green-canary/README.md

 ## Knative (part of TAP)

+### Limitations
+- Doesn't work with Service-Bindings or other modifications to the Knative Serving Service that happen in the cluster due to the deterministic naming of Revisions used for multi-cluster support.

 ### Prerequisites
 - TAP installation with version >= 1.1 and GitOps configured (can be also done via Workload)
 - Set environment variable for your configured dev namespace